 What To Serve With Smoked Bacon-Wrapped POrk Loin

-Yes, this dish will freeze once cooked.
+Yes, this Traeger pork loin recipe will freeze once cooked.
 The best way to freeze this dish is to package the cut (or uncut) cooked meat wrapped tightly in plastic wrap, or shrink wrap it with a vacuum sealer.

 It’ll stay fresh in the freezer for up to three months.